-Boil until tender, remove eggplant halves from the water and cool until they can be handled comfortably.
+Slice eggplant in half lengthwise.
+Boil until tender.
+Remove eggplant halves from the water and cool until they can be handled comfortably.

 Scoop out pulpy part containing the seeds and mix with grated mozzarella cheese, grated cheddar cheese and grated parmesan cheese in an approximate ratio of 1:1:1/4.